mpohoda/blacklist-check-pro/README.md

 Works on UNIX/Linux systems with Bash.

-Blacklists grabbed from http://multirbl.valli.org/ (all DNSBLs).
+Blacklists grabbed from http://multirbl.valli.org/ (all DNSBLs) and other.

 ![ScreenShot](http://aarvik.dk/content/images/2013/Dec/bl.png)